RickeshM/MarsWeatherApp/README.md

 # MarsWeatherApp
 Prepare yourself for your future trip to Mars by checking the current weather there!

-## Discription
+## Details
-A web app that displays the current and previous weather history on Mars using NASA’s InSight Mars lander API
+A web app that displays the current and previous weather history on Mars using NASA’s InSight Mars lander API.

+I used this as practice for learning how to extract data from an external API and display this data on a live(local) webserver.